woct0rdho/ComfyUI-FeatherOps/README.md

 However, this is helpful only when the matrices are small, or when doing mat-vec multiplication (as in batch-1 LLM decoding).
 When the matrices go larger (as in diffusion models), the compute time goes by O(N^3), while the load time only goes by O(N^2), so the speedup from optimizing the VRAM -> smem load diminishes.

-On Nvidia Turing and Ampere GPUs, int8 models (see https://github.com/BobJohnson24/ComfyUI-INT8-Fast ) are preferable to fp8 models, which actually reduce the compute time with faster int8 matmul than fp16.
+On Nvidia consumer Pascal (GTX10xx, not P100), Turing, and Ampere GPUs, int8 models (see https://github.com/BobJohnson24/ComfyUI-INT8-Fast ) are preferable to fp8 models, which actually reduce the compute time with faster int8 matmul than fp16.

 It's a pity that AMD RDNA3/3.5 GPUs do not have faster int8 matmul than fp16, but we can surprisingly see speedup with fp8 in large matmul.
 Although the load from VRAM to LDS is not the bottleneck, it takes less instructions to load fp8 than fp16 from LDS to VGPR, which improves compute-load overlap in the K-loop.
 Also, keeping fp8 rather than fp16 in LDS reduces LDS usage per workgroup and improves occupancy.